Donnie Yen: Martial arts history, style and philosophy

 Yen describes himself as a mixed martial artist.
-He learned Shaolin Kung Fu and Wudang quan from a young age under his mother's tutelage.
+He learned Shaolin kung fu and wudangquan at a young age under his mother's tutelage.
 He then wanted to learn Taekwondo in his teenage years, earning a 6th Dan in the process.
 At the time, the Beijing Wushu Team had a scout in the United States and invited Yen over to Beijing, China, where he began training at the Beijing Sports Institute, the same facility where champion-turned-actor Jet Li trained; this is where the two of them crossed paths for the first time.
 Upon his return to the United States, Yen won gold medals in various wushu competitions.